berndab/surfs_up/README.md

 The data shows that the major sesonal variation of temperature data for June and December occurs within the bottom quartile of daily temperatures for these months.
 December has on average has more days with marginal temperatures for beach going.

+## Impact of Seasonal Weather Variation on the "Surf and Shake" Shop Business

 There are four types of customers that the "Surf and Shake" shack would attract
-•	Local island beach goers who purchase ice cream and shakes
+* Local island beach goers who purchase ice cream and shakes
-•	Local island surfers who purchase surfing equipment and supplies
+* Local island surfers who purchase surfing equipment and supplies
-•	Beach going tourist who purchase ice cream and shakes
+* Beach going tourist who purchase ice cream and shakes
-•	Beach going surfers who purchase surfing equipment and supplies
+* Beach going surfers who purchase surfing equipment and supplies

 The “Surf and Shake” show would see a decrease in the number of the local island beach goer customer types and a decrease in the sales volume for ice cream and shakes purchased by this customer type in December.
 Due to the higher number of low temperature outliers in December, December has less days where the temperature is in the preferred temperature range of local beach goers.
 Local beach goer will choose to wait for those days where the temperature is not an outlier and preferable for spending a day at the beach.